scottcoughlin2014/publish_conda_package_action/README.md

 # Publish Anaconda Package Action
 A Github Action to publish your Python package to Anaconda Cloud.

-Starting 2.0.0, it uses mamba (from [boa](https://boa-build.readthedocs.io/en/latest/index.html)) to build the package (more faster than conda build command...)
+Starting 2.0.0, it uses mamba (from [boa](https://boa-build.readthedocs.io/en/latest/index.html)) to build the package (faster than conda build command...)

 ### Example workflow
 ```yaml